Adult mid-squat in bare concrete home gym wearing worn gray sweatpants, harsh morning light.

 That is enough.
 Sometimes a whole recovery turning point begins with surviving just one ugly ten-minute stretch.

-When you are in a "hot state"—stressed, ashamed, lonely, or triggered—your brain does not process information properly.
+When you are in a "hot state"—stressed, ashamed, lonely, or triggered—your brain doesn't process information properly.
 Attention narrows, immediate reward gets magnified, and long-term costs blur.
-You cannot rely on willpower alone because willpower functions like a muscle, and it gets fatigued.
+You can't rely on willpower alone because willpower functions like a muscle, and it gets fatigued.

-Because willpower fails, you must rely on structure: written scripts, emergency routines, access barriers, and non-negotiable first moves.
-Do not rely on motivation in the moment.
+Because willpower fails, you must rely on structure: written scripts, emergency routines, access barriers and self-binding, and non-negotiable first moves.
+Don't rely on motivation in the moment.
 Use structure that still works when motivation disappears.

 Here are two of the most effective structural tools to break the automatic loop in those crucial first 10 minutes.